 Little Dog, Big Heart

-If you want a small dog with a big personality, you can’t go wrong with a Pug.
+If you want a small dog with a big personality, you can’t go wrong with these wrinkly dogs.
 Their regal history designed them as the ultimate lapdog.
-They just can’t wait to spend time socializing with you!
+They can’t wait to spend time socializing with you!
 Just keep them out of the heat.
 It’s also a good idea to have pet insurance and a good relationship with your vet.

 With all of those wrinkles, though, they’re hard to resist!